Power, Control, and Understanding Boundaries

 A personal boundary is the line between your energy and someone else’s energy.
 We set boundaries every day in many situations.
 We have personal space boundaries.
 We have personal emotional boundaries.
 We have personal energetic boundaries.
 We have philosophical boundaries and moral boundaries.
 All of these things can be tied together, or looked at individually.

 When one of the parties has unhealthy boundaries, things get lopsided.
-This here becomes “control.”
+This becomes control.
 There is a personal power struggle.
-One party is asserting their personal power over the other party.
+One party is asserting their personal power and dominance over the other party.
 Things are no longer harmonious and balanced.
-One person’s space is intruding on the other person’s space.
+One person’s energy is intruding on the other person’s energy.

 How to Uphold Personal Boundaries Without Overstepping